KYVENetwork/ksync/README.md

 ### P2P-SYNC

-In this sync mode this tool pretends to be a peer which has all the blocks the actual peer node needs.
+In this sync mode this tool mocks a peer which has all the blocks the actual peer node needs.
 The blocks are then streamed over the dedicated block channels and storing them is handled by the node itself.

 <p align="center">